DataHurdler/Econ-ML/Multi-Arm Bandits/article-1.md

     return self.history
 ```

-Basically, it follows the pseudocode.
+It basically follows the pseudocode.
 The first `for` loop assigns visitors randomly to the 5 bandits for the first 50 visitors (given by `N_start`).
 After each assignment, it calls the `update()` function to update the mean.
 Starting with the 51st visitor (`Python` starts counting at 0), the second `for` loop is triggered and the following steps are followed:
 1. Find out which bandit ($i$) has the highest expected payoff;
 2. Checks if a random value is smaller than `epsilon` (to be specified when the `epsilon_greedy()` method is called).
 If this is `True`, then a random bandit ($j$) is selected;
 3. If the randomly selected bandit is the same as the one with the highest expected payoff (i.e., $j=i$), then randomly choose another bandit, until the two are not the same;